Facilitation Training for Network Leaders

 Registration for this event is closed.
 Please contact Becky Gourde at firstname.lastname@example.org if you need to make a change to your registration.

-We'll be joined by Beth Glommen, ICA Certified ToP Facilitator and Trainer with the Minnesota Technology of Participation (MN ToP), as the lead trainer for the workshop.
+Beth Glommen, ICA Certified ToP Facilitator and Trainer, Minnesota Technology of Participation (MN ToP)

 The views expressed in written conference materials, publications, audiovisual products, and by speakers and moderators at HHS/HRSA-sponsored conferences, do not necessarily reflect the official policies of the U.S. Department of Health and Human Services or the Health Resources and Services Administration, nor does mention of trade names, commercial practices, or organizations imply endorsement by the U.S. Government.